 “Major life activities” include, but are not limited to: caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, interacting with others, and working.
 The operation of an organ or major bodily function is also considered a major life activity.
 For example, the functioning of the brain, immune system, sense organs, digestive system, cardiovascular system, musculoskeletal system, endocrine system, and normal cell growth among others are all major life activities.

 Aside from having an actual disability, there are two other situations in which an individual qualifies as having a “disability” within the meaning of the ADA.
 The first is if the employee does not currently have an actual disability, but had one in the past.
 This is known as having a “record of” a disability.
 For example, an employee with cancer in remission would be protected as an individual with a record of a disability.
 The second situation is if the employee does not have a disabling impairment, but is erroneously “regarded as” having one by their employer.
-By way of example, an employee who is fired because of the employer’s mistaken belief she has AIDS has been illegally discriminated against because she was regarded as disabled.
+By way of example, an employer illegally regards an employee as disabled by firing her because of a mistaken belief she has AIDS.

 In addition to the ban on discriminating against employees who meet the statutory definition of “disability,” employers are also prohibited from conducting medical examinations or inquiries in order to determine whether an employee or job applicant has a disability, unless the examination or inquiry is job-related and consistent with business necessity.